onflow/add-a-play-to-topshot-set/README.md

 ### Step 1: Start the Flow Emulator

-Start the Flow emulator to simulate the blockchain environment locally:
+Start the Flow emulator to simulate the blockchain environment locally

 ```bash
 flow emulator start